adityaxxz/adityaxxz/README.md

 `Software Engineer Undergrad ^_^`

-### I am a software engineering wannabe hailing from New Delhi, India.
+### I am a software engineer wannabe hailing from New Delhi, India.
 Currently, I am pursuing my Bachelor of Technology in Computer Science, and I am working hard to develop my skills as a developer.
 I believe in taking one step at a time and slowly building myself up to achieve my goals.⚽

 ### Apart from my academic pursuits, I am also very enthusiastic about contributing to open source projects and building my own community.
 I believe that collaboration and cooperation are the key to success in the world of technology.🧑‍💻